tab

 user@selfhst:/$ ^usr^user

-For those with something to hide, prefacing commands with a single space in the command line prevents them from being recorded in the terminal's history:
+Preface a command with a single space to prevent it from being recorded in the terminal's history:

 $ ls -l